Lewiscowles1986/WordPressSVGPlugin/readme.txt

 Download and extract the zip file or clone this repo to your WordPress plugins directory.

 == Changelog ==
+= 1.8.1 =
+* Version Release & Enhancements from hendridm

 = 1.8.0 =
 * Altered Directory Structure for GitHub plugin updater compatibility